 THE DOORS AND NEW YORK CITY: A DEEP AND EXITING RELATIONSHIP

-New York City has played a central role in the history of modern and contemporary music.
+The bitter contradictions and evocative consonances of New York City have played a central role in the history of modern and contemporary music.

-For The Doors too, this chaotic and stimulating city was highly relevant: the resulting relationship took on the eager, attractive, and passionate contours of an uninterrupted and intense love affair.
+For The Doors this chaotic and stimulating city was highly relevant, and the relationship between the band and the city took on the eager, attractive, and passionate contours of an uninterrupted and intense love affair.

-From the first exciting glares of their career, in 1966, to 1970, New York has always been a place for the quartet to take adventurous artistic steps and expand their sound horizons on the skyline of America's largest metropolis.
+From the beginning of their exciting career in 1966 until 1970, New York was always a place where the quartet could take adventurous artistic steps and expand their sound horizons above the skyline of America's largest metropolis.

-Jim Morrison, Ray Manzarek, Robby Krieger and John Densmore made several trips to the Big Apple and the state of which it is the capital.
+Jim Morrison, Ray Manzarek, Robby Krieger and John Densmore made several trips to New York City and the state of which it is the capital.

-For the purposes of this article, we will focus only on those that took place in the city's metropolitan area, leaving out the many trips the band made to communities in its immediate vicinity (such as the infamous New Haven show).
+For the purposes of this article, however, we will focus only on those that took place in the city's metropolitan area, omitting the many trips the band made to communities in its immediate surroundings (such as the infamous New Haven show).

-Let’s take a look, in chronological order, at the unraveling of The Doors' relationship with New York, an intimate bond which flows under the gaze of a noisy and restless society.
+Let’s take a look at the unfolding of The Doors' relationship with New York in chronological order.
+It was an intimate bond which flowed under the gaze of a noisy, restless society.

 October 24 - November 27, 1966

-The four, still unknown outside California, were hired for most of November at a small underground venue called "Ondine".
+Still unknown outside California, the four were hired for most of November at a small underground venue called 'Ondine'.

-This prolonged immersion in an artistic and human context quite different from the West Coast would lead to an expansion of the band's talent, already demonstrated on vinyl but yet to be fully expressed live.
+This prolonged immersion in an artistic and human context quite different from that of the West Coast would lead to a further expansion of the band's talent.
+In fact, they had already demonstrated their astonishing musical skills on vinyl but had yet to fully express them live.

-The first contact with New York City helps The Doors refine their repertoire in front of a culturally different audience than that of their hometown Los Angeles, allowing them the invaluable experience of giving numerous stage performances in a stimulating and cosmopolitan environment.
+The band’s first experience of New York City helped The Doors to refine their repertoire in front of a culturally diverse audience, providing them with the invaluable experience of performing numerous times on stage in a stimulating and cosmopolitan environment.

 March 13 - April 2, 1967

-The U.S. release of the band's first album and first single, both landed on the market in January 1967, did not bear the desired fruit.
+The U.S. release of the band's debut album and single in January 1967 did not initially bear the desired fruit.

-So, the residency at the "Ondine" in New York is repeated, both for promotional purposes and for lack of more prestigious engagements.
+Consequently, the residency at the Ondine in New York was repeated for promotional purposes and due to a lack of more prestigious engagements.

-About twenty more days devoted to the dissemination of an increasingly intellectual and original music, capable of captivating the listener's senses and deeply affecting his imagination.
+For about twenty more days, they devoted themselves to disseminating increasingly intellectual and original music, capable of captivating listeners' senses and deeply affecting their imaginations.

-The big city that welcomed these guys in its crowded meanders that spring could not help but pleasantly observe the genius of the band boldly surfacing among its endless expanse of steel, concrete, dazzling lights and raging desires.
+The big city that welcomed these guys into its crowded streets that spring could not help but observe the band's genius that was boldly surfacing amidst the endless expanse of steel, concrete, dazzling lights, and raging desires.

-As soon as they got back to L.A.
-The Doors began recording their wonderful second LP: "Strange Days".
+As soon as they returned to Los Angeles, The Doors began recording their wonderful second LP, “Strange Days”.

 June 11 - July 1, 1967

-We are now halfway through the sessions that will produce "Strange Days" when a single from the previous record, "Light My Fire" (in its abbreviated version), is climbing the U.S. charts.
+Halfway through the sessions that would produce the album “Strange Days”, the single 'Light My Fire' (in its abbreviated version) was climbing the US charts.

-The growing sales of the song and the resulting growing fame rapidly increase the demand for live performances by the band.
+The song's growing sales and resulting fame rapidly increased the demand for live performances by the band.

-The decision is made to stop recording "Strange Days" in order to accept twenty more days of concerts at various venues on the East Coast.
+The decision was made to stop recording in order to accept twenty more concert dates on the East Coast.

-These included the Village Theatre (which in 1968 would become the famous Fillmore East) and The Scene, both well-known New York locations attended by innovative music enthusiasts.
+These included the Village Theatre, which became the famous Fillmore East in 1968, and The Scene, two well-known New York venues frequented by innovative music enthusiasts.

-From the underground alleys of the Big Apple, in whose shadows The Doors' music had moved until a few months earlier, the group now moved on to more famous stages and larger audiences.
+Having moved on from the underground alleys of the Big Apple, where The Doors' music had been heard a few months earlier, the group now performed on more famous stages to larger audiences.

-A leap forward that opens the best phase of the expressiveness that the group lavished on stage and beyond.
+This was a significant leap forward, opening the best phase of the expressiveness that the group displayed on stage and beyond.

 August 12, 1967

-"Light My Fire" had just topped the US charts a few days earlier (on July 29).
-The now hugely popular single took the quartet on a series of highly attended concerts that coincided with the final phase of the "Strange Days” recording sessions.
+'Light My Fire' had topped the US charts just a few days earlier, on 29 July.
+This hugely popular single led the quartet to perform a series of highly attended concerts, which coincided with the final phase of the “Strange Days” recording sessions.

-Among them, The Doors play a single, well-received show at a stadium in the Queens borough of New York City, gaining widespread notoriety.
+Among these, The Doors played a well-received single show at a stadium in New York City's Queens borough, gaining widespread notoriety.

 September 9, 1967

-"Strange Days" is now completed (it will be released on September 25th) and the group returns to the Village Theatre, where they performed earlier in the summer.
+'Strange Days' is now complete and will be released on 25 September.
+The group returned to the Village Theatre, where they performed earlier in the summer.

-Greeted with interest by the critics and with wild euphoria by the boys and girls of New York, The Doors had now fully developed their psychedelic cocktail of two exciting ingredients: rock and theater.
+Having been greeted with interest by critics and wild euphoria by boys and girls in New York, The Doors had now fully developed their psychedelic cocktail made of two exciting ingredients: rock and theatre.

-They served this electrifying drink to a city that was ready to reciprocate its surprising taste exposing geometric perspectives, on whose lively streets the sound innovations distilled by the provocative creativity of the four Californian boys brashly stood out.
+They served this electrifying drink to a city eager to reciprocate.
+The sound innovations distilled by the provocative creativity of the Californian band stood out boldly on its lively streets.

 November 24, 1967

-Two and a half months apart is a lot for two lovers, and New York beckons The Doors back to renew a feeling that is not only reciprocal, but generative of new musical possibilities.
+Two and a half months apart from each other is a long time for two lovers, and New York welcomes The Doors back to rekindle a feeling that is not only mutual, but also generates new musical possibilities.

-The band confidently mastered a beguiling, unprecedented and revolutionary sound, which during this period’s concerts was further embellished by Morrison's subversive intemperance.
+The band confidently mastered an enticing, unprecedented and revolutionary sound, which was further embellished by Morrison's subversive impetuosity during this period's concerts.

 March 22-23, 1968

-In 1968, the aforementioned Village Theatre changes its name to Fillmore East.
-A legendary name that welcomed the band with the atmosphere of poetic cultural revolt typical of this period of the 1960s.
+In 1968, the Village Theatre changed its name to the Fillmore East.
+It was a legendary venue that welcomed bands with an atmosphere of poetic cultural revolt, which was typical of the late 1960s.

-The two unforgettable live performances by The Doors interpreted the fears and hopes of an entire generation and concentrated their explosive energy inside the edges of a city undergoing constant and rapid social change.
+The Doors' two unforgettable live performances interpreted the fears and hopes of an entire generation, channeling their explosive energy into a city undergoing constant and rapid social change.

-Here we are the most significant moment in the relationship between New York and The Doors, a moment in which the band's excellent musical and theatrical expression blends with the turmoil, anxiety, and enthusiasm of an urban area filled with agitated thrusts, conflict, and overwhelming modernity.
+This is the most significant moment in the relationship between New York and The Doors: a moment when the band's excellent musical and theatrical expression blends with the turmoil, anxiety and enthusiasm of an urban area filled with agitation, conflict and overwhelming modernity.

 August 2, 1968

-The live show, held in Queens (Flushing Meadows), a decentralized suburb of the vast New York metropolitan area, was in fact a celebration of the steady fame The Doors had achieved (shortly after "Hello I Love You" had reached No. 1 on the U.S. singles charts and "Waiting For The Sun" had followed the same path on the album charts).
+Held in the borough of Queens (Flushing Meadows), a decentralized suburb of the vast New York metropolitan area, the live show was in fact a celebration of the remarkable fame that The Doors had achieved shortly after their single "Hello, I Love You" and their LP "Waiting For The Sun" reached number one on the US charts.

-This historic live show, of which a quite eloquent footage exists, celebrates the group's peak of success in a packed and turbulent stadium.
+This historic live show, for which there is quite eloquent footage, embodied the group's peak of success in a packed, turbulent stadium.

-An event that from this metropolis becomes a symbol of the creative transgression propagated towards the American youth by The Doors' eerie and magnificent musical vibes.
+It is an event that became a symbol of the creative transgression propagated by The Doors' eerie and magnificent musical vibes among American youth.

 January 24, 1969

-Five months after their last performance, many elements in the life of this rock band had changed.
-We are at the most critical point in the personal relationship between Morrison and the rest of the band.
+Five months had passed since their last performance, and many things in the life of this rock band had changed.
+The personal relationship between Morrison and the rest of the band was at its most critical point.

-Against this not ideal backdrop, the group landed in New York for a very special concert: the majestic circle formed by the Madison Square Garden.
+Against this backdrop, the group landed in New York for a very special concert at the majestic Madison Square Garden.

-A setting that did not suit Morrison, who preferred medium-size venues and audiences, where the frontman found himself in front of 20,000 spectators, most of them at a considerable distance from the stage.
+This was not a setting that suited Morrison, who preferred medium-sized venues and audiences; here, the frontman found himself in front of 20,000 spectators, most of whom were at a considerable distance from the stage.

-Despite the undeniable charm of this performance, the Madison Square Garden became the setting of a celebration without any of the magic woven over the past year and a half by the quartet's electric textures.
+Despite the undeniable charm of this performance, Madison Square Garden became the scenery for a performance lacking the magic that the quartet had woven over the past year and a half with their electric textures.

-The sinuous, dazzling sound ritual enacted by the band loses some of its incisiveness as it traverses the vast spaces that separate musicians and audience in this famous facility.
+The sinuous, dazzling sound ritual enacted by the band lost some of its incisiveness as it traversed the vast spaces separating musicians and audience in this famous location.

-This time, New York, deafened by the sparkling crowd that had flocked to the concert, failed to communicate deeply with the band, allowing celebrity to replace spontaneity, just like an animated but superficial dialogue sometimes replaces what we really want to say to a loved one.
+This time, the glittering crowd that had flocked to the concert prevented New York from connecting deeply with the band, allowing celebrity to replace spontaneity — just as superficial dialogue can sometimes prevent us from saying what we really want to say to a loved one.

 January 17-18, 1970

-Exactly one year after their last contact with the city, The Doors return for two acclaimed nights at the Felt Forum (the only live show they played in New York City that was properly recorded).
+Exactly one year after their last visit to the city, The Doors returned for two critically acclaimed nights at the Felt Forum — the only live show they played in New York City that was properly recorded.

-The musicians enjoy playing two concerts (first and second show for each of the two dates) stretching themselves with noticeable pleasure and abundant inventiveness.
+The musicians enjoyed playing two concerts, stretching themselves with noticeable pleasure and abundant inventiveness.

-A farewell to New York capable of leaving behind a vivid and positive memory of the artistic and sentimental history between The Doors and this frenetic agglomeration of buildings, crowds, fashions and avant-gardes.
+Their departure from New York left behind a vivid and positive memory of the artistic and emotional connection between the band and this busy metropolis made of of buildings, crowds, fashions, and avant-gardes.

 After Morrison

-We end this path with a curiosity.
-After Jim Morrison's tragic death on July 3, 1971, the band continued as a trio for two more years.
+We conclude this journey with a curiosity.
+Following the tragic death of Jim Morrison on 3 July 1971, the band continued as a trio for two more years.

-The relationship between The Doors and the Big Apple was, as we have seen, intense and frequent, with episodes of considerable importance scattered like sparkling diamonds on dark velvet throughout the artistic journey of this extraordinary group.
+As we have seen, the relationship between The Doors and the Big Apple was intense and frequent, with important episodes scattered throughout the artistic journey of this extraordinary group like sparkling diamonds on dark velvet.

-With its rough contradictions, its audiences thirsty for experimentation and the relentless succession of novelties that characterize it, this city could not but strongly attract the four musicians, acting as a kaleidoscopic sounding board for the different periods of their musical history.
+With its rough contradictions, audiences thirsty for experimentation, and relentless succession of novelties, this city could not fail to attract the four musicians, acting as a kaleidoscopic sounding board for the different periods of their musical history.

 Thanks to mildequator.com for the concert dates.